Get the latest and best Bluetooth headphones under 50 dollars (that are affordable but worth getting).

 - Micro-USB instead of USB-C

-Enabling ANC usually ruins the sound quality of cheap headphones, but not on H19 IPO.
+Enabling background noise cancellation usually ruins the sound quality of cheap headphones, but not on H19 IPO.
 Their audio performance does change, but for the better.

 They deliver a punchy bass with good overall clarity.
 You can also reach painful volume levels, albeit it’s not advisable.